sck4/RManual/Prepare Data for Analysis/README.md

-## Did you know that about 80 percent of data analysis is spent on the process of cleaning and preparing the data?
+## Did you know that about 80 percent of data analysis is spent on the process of cleaning and preparing data?
-# To alleviate and simplify this effort, this folder contains scripts to:
+# To simplify this effort, this folder contains scripts to:
 * Create a balanced panel dataset
 * Transform the data between long and wide format
 * Transform questions for information only into numeric variables, containing data on key factory characteristics